tasmota/docs/docs/Berry.md

 arg_name<a class="cmnd" id="ws_arg_name">|`(arg_index:int) -> string`<br>Returns the name of argument by index [0..arg_size()-1]
 has_arg<a class="cmnd" id="ws_has_arg">|`(arg_name:string): -> bool`<br>Checks if an argument with this name exists
 check_privileged_access<a class="cmnd" id="ws_check_privileged_access">|`() -> bool`<br>Returns `true` if the page needs privileged access
 content_send<a class="cmnd" id="ws_content_send">|`(string) -> nil`<br>Sends the HTML content to the client.
-Tasmota uses Chunked encoding, which means than the content is regulary sent to the client and not buffered in Tasmota's memory content_button<a class="cmnd" id="ws_content_button">|`([button:int]) -> nil`<br>Displays a standard button by code, using Tasmota localization.
+Tasmota uses Chunked encoding, which means than the content is regularly sent to the client and not buffered in Tasmota's memory content_button<a class="cmnd" id="ws_content_button">|`([button:int]) -> nil`<br>Displays a standard button by code, using Tasmota localization.
 Possible values are `webserver.BUTTON_CONFIGURATION`, `webserver.BUTTON_INFORMATION`, `webserver.BUTTON_MAIN`, `webserver.BUTTON_MANAGEMENT`, `webserver.BUTTON_MODULE`.
 Default is `webserver.BUTTON_MAIN`.

-The followin are low-level functions if you want to display custom pages and content.
+The following are low-level functions if you want to display custom pages and content.

 General Function|Parameters and details
 :---|:---
 on<a class="cmnd" id="ws_on">|`(prefix:string, callback:closure [, method:int]) -> nil`<br>Attaches a handler (any closure or function) to a prefix.
 An optional `method` argument (defaults to `webserver.HTTP_ANY` specifies the HTTP methods to be received (ANY, GET, POST, OPTIONS, POST)<BR>WARNING - this should be called only when receiving `web_add_handler` event.
-If called before the WebServer is set up and Wifi on, it will crash.
-For debug purpose, it can be called later when you are sure that Wifi/Eth is up. state<a class="cmnd" id="wc_set_useragent">|`() -> int`<br>Returns the internal state of Tasmota web server.
+If called before the WebServer is set up and Wi-Fi on, it will crash.
+For debug purpose, it can be called later when you are sure that Wi-Fi or Ethernet is up. state<a class="cmnd" id="wc_set_useragent">|`() -> int`<br>Returns the internal state of Tasmota web server.
 Possible values are `webserver.HTTP_OFF`, `webserver.HTTP_USER`, `webserver.HTTP_ADMIN`, `webserver.HTTP_MANAGER`, `webserver.HTTP_MANAGER_RESET_ONLY`. content_start<a class="cmnd" id="ws_content_start">|`() -> nil`<br>Start response page content_send_style<a class="cmnd" id="ws_content_send_style">|`() -> nil`<br>Sends the standard Tasmota style